 - 180 ml Heavy Cream

-Transfer to a medium-sized bowl and cool to room temperature.
-Refrigerate for two hours.
-Fold the whipped cream into the strawberry base and refrigerate until spreadable (it should be firm enough to hold its shape).
+Cool to room temperature in a medium-sized mixing bowl.
+Refrigerate for at least two hours.
+Refrigerate the whipped cream and strawberry base until spreadable. (it should be firm enough to hold its shape).

 For the Lemon Cream Filling.